 Official site of France 2, a French television channel.
 Here students can watch real TV broadcasts in French and read current event articles in French.

-The above two links provide Spanish grammar exercises for additional practice outside of the classroom.
+The above link provide Spanish grammar exercises for additional practice outside of the classroom.

 Mrs. Deborah Hannigan | Department Chairperson